JSBmanD/docs/pages/web/amp-journeys.md

 AMP pages by design make it difficult for users to go anywhere except back to Google search, and difficult for you to convert users to your website or your app.
 With AMP-compatible Journeys, you can convert mobile web traffic from Google search results to your app and take advantage of extra traffic from AMP pages.
 Select Journeys templates can be shown on your AMP-compatible website.

-!!! note "Pre-reqs"
+[block:callout]
+{
+  "type": "info",
+  "title": "Prerequisites",
+  "body": "
   - To host AMP Journeys and show in Google search as an AMP page, your webpage must be [AMP](https://www.ampproject.org/docs/)-compatible.
   - Journeys uses your alternate domain for Universal Links.
 Make sure you include your `xxxx-alternate.app.link` domain in your [Associated Domains](/apps/ios/#configure-associated-domains).
 If you’re unsure of your Branch-assigned app.link subdomain, [contact support](https://support.branch.io/support/tickets/new)
+  "
+}
+[/block]

 ## Setup